-- The Handbook of Practice and Procedure in Australia is our guide.
-This includes our AYM Policies.
+- We are guided by our Handbook of Practice and Procedure in Australia and our AYM Policies.

-- We are required to follow the good governance guidelines of the ACNC available here.
+- We follow the good governance guidelines of the Australian Charities and Not for profit Commission (ACNC) available here.

-- All members, attenders, employees and volunteers must abide by the NSW RM Code of Conduct.
+- All members, attenders, employees and volunteers must abide by our Australia Quaker Code of Conduct_Draft (approved_YM22)_.pdf.